How I watch most content

-Previously my usual viewing habits mainly included quite a bit of YouTube where I follow lots of content creators, and then TV shows on online streaming services like Netflix and Disney+.
+My usual viewing habits mainly include quite a bit of YouTube where I follow lots of content creators and then TV shows on online streaming services like Netflix and Disney+.
 For movies and sports, I use streaming platforms and occasionally satellite TV.
-I mainly watch content on my own, on my laptop or phone, but a couple of times a week I’ll watch things with family and friends so occasionally I’ll watch via Apple TV or PlayStation.
+I mainly watch content on my own laptop or phone but will watch things with family and friends a couple times a week on Apple TV or PlayStation.

-When I was about 14 I was on a laptop from school and watching How I Met Your Mother on an unofficial online site.
-I got a bunch of viruses downloaded onto my laptop which slowed the whole thing down – there were constant pop-up ads and it made it really irritating to try and work on the laptop.
-I was kind of scared at the time, I felt like I was going to get in trouble because it was a lot of pornographic ads which obviously isn’t great if you’re 14.
+When I was about 14, I was on a laptop from school and watching a show on an unofficial online site.
+A bunch of viruses were downloaded onto my laptop, which slowed the whole thing down – there were constant pop-up ads, making it irritating to try and work on the laptop.
+I was kind of scared at the time; I felt like I was going to get in trouble because it was a lot of pornographic ads.

 I told my parents after a day or two because I tried to get rid of them myself, but I didn’t know how.
 My dad ran an anti-viral software on the laptop, which helped clean things up.
 He told me to make sure I didn’t do it again and to be careful in the future, and I have basically stopped watching things from these sites now.